ShoYamanishi/nlpregex/README.md

-# READEME UNDER DEVELOPMENT SOON TO BE READY

 # nlpregex

 Regular Language Representation Converter, Visualizer, and Decoder &amp; Acceptor.

 <a href="docs/banner.png"> <img src="docs/banner.png"></a>

 # Description
 Nlpregex is a set of python tools and components to visualize and convert representation of regular language.
 It is aimed at speech recognition and natural language processing, and the alphabets (Σ) are not characters, but tokenized terminals.
-The conversion of the representations forms a closed ecosystem among the following
+The conversion of the representations forms a closed ecosystem among the following:

 * Regular Expression (RE)

 * Abstract Syntax Tree (AST)

 * Nondeterministic Finite-state Automaton (NFA)

 * Deterministic Finite-state Automaton (DFA)

 * Flat list of phrases (provided the language does not contain infinite repetitions.)

 The visualization of AST, NFA, and DFA are done by GraphViz.

 <a href="docs/ecosystem.png"> <img src="docs/ecosystem.png"></a>

 The regular expression is augumented to include the output attributes after a terminal, and before and after a group enclosed by '(' and ')' in paires.
 The attributes are transferred to the output tokens of FA and it is used for the decoder as FST.

 # Conversion from FA to AST